 Secondary

-This occurs following injury to the small bowel either from infection (such as gastroenteritis) or diseases that impair lactase production such as inflammatory bowel disease or coeliac disease.
+This may occur following injury to the small bowel.
+Injuries may result from infections (such as gastroenteritis) or diseases that impair lactase production (such as inflammatory bowel disease).

 Other